MaggieAppleton/garden-posts-manager-vsc-ext/README.md

 # Garden Posts Manager – VS Code Extension

-A VS Code extension designed for managing blog posts written in MDX and keeping track of drafts.
+A VS Code extension designed for managing digital garden posts written in MDX and keeping track of drafts.

 ## ✨ Features